Today, I want to share some tips for keeping the learning ongoing during the summertime.

-Today, Indiana Fox 59 Morning News invited me to come and share some tips for keeping the learning ongoing during the summer time.
-Some of you may be thinking “Hey, its summer so let the kids chill!”
-I agree, kids should spend time relaxing and enjoying their summer but there are ways to keep the learning going without having to make it feel like summer school…
+Some of you may be thinking “Hey, it’s summer so let the kids chill!”
+I agree kids should spend time relaxing and enjoying their summer, but there are ways to keep the learning going without having to make it feel like summer school…

 Oh, and before I go on – let me give a big SHOUT OUT and thank you to my friends on Teach Preschool on Facebook.
-I asked the folks who follow Teach Preschool on Facebook to help me come up with a few ideas and they came up with far more than I could talk about in this news segment.
+I asked the folks who follow Teach Preschool on Facebook to help me come up with a few ideas and they came up with so many great ideas!
 After reading all of their amazing suggestions, here are the tips I decided to share…

 Tip Number One: Create a bucket list